-One of the most important questions a man could ever ask himself is, “Why am I here?”
+Discovering your purpose is one of the most important parts of life.
+That’s why one of the most powerful questions a man could ever ask himself is, “Why am I here?”
 What could possibly be more important than why God made you?
-Personally, I believe the two most important times in a man’s life is when he finally discovers WHO he is (his true IDENTITY) and WHY he is (his PURPOSE).
+Personally, I believe the two most important times in a man’s life are when he finally discovers who he is (his true identity) and why he is (his purpose).

-The problem is, most men either were never taught or shown how to identify their purpose.
-So, allow me to share with you 3 simple ways (steps) to finding your purpose.t
+The problem is, most men were never taught how to identify their purpose.
+So, allow me to share 3 simple steps for discovering your purpose.

 Step 1: Hang around passionate, purposeful people.

-Let’s face it, the people in our lives will either influence us in a positive way or infect us in a negative way.
+Let’s face it—the people in our lives either will influence us in a positive way or infect us in a negative way.
 As you get closer to finding your purpose, all it takes is the wrong person at the wrong time to discourage you from pursuing it.
-Innocent phrases from those we love and care about the most can extinguish even the most heart-felt desire:
+Innocent phrases from those we love and care about most can extinguish even the most heartfelt desire:

 “You can’t do that.”